hyperpro/user_study/README.md

    if you are using Windows, make sure to click 'add to path' when installing.

+   if you want to run on the uchicago linux machine, follow their [guide to installing via binary archive](https://github.com/nodejs/help/wiki/Installation)

    To test if the installation is successful, you can input

    ```shell